Unico: Manga

-Written by Osamu Tezuka, Unico was serialized in Sanrio's shōjo manga magazine Ririka (Lyrica) from November 1976 to March 1979.
-Its chapters were collected in two volumes published by Sanrio.
-The manga was re-published by Shogakukan in 1984 in a learning magazine for children.
+Unico was serialized in Sanrio's shōjo manga magazine Ririka (Lyrica) from November 1976 to March 1979.
+Consisting of eight chapters split between issues, its chapters were collected in two volumes published by Sanrio.
+Kodansha published both volumes as part of the Osamu Tezuka Complete Works.

+A second manga was serialized in the magazine Shougaku Ichinisei (First Grader) from 1980 to 1984.
+The series follows Unico's adventures with the boy Esuo and the dragon Ragon.
+29 chapters were collected in 2 color columns in 1983 before all 40 chapters were collected in a single black-and-white volume in 1993 as part of the Osamu Tezuka Complete Works set.

-In 2012, Digital Manga Publishing successfully funded a Kickstarter to publish the manga in full-color in English.
+In 2012, Digital Manga Publishing successfully funded a Kickstarter to publish the manga in full-color in English in Omnibus format.
 The company launched a second Kickstarter to reprint the manga in 2015.

-In Spring 2022, Tezuka Productions, along with illustrator duo Gurihiru and writer Samuel Sattin, launched an international Kickstarter campaign to fund a new manga titled Unico: Awakening (ユニコ: 目覚めのおはなし, Unico: Awakening Story).
-Described as a "re-imagining", the 162-page manga is based on "The Cat on the Broomstick" storyline from the original Unico manga.
-The campaign was fully funded before it turned 24 hours old.